Blog

 Where once techs were occupied after-hours, swapping disks with little more than a prayer that cron jobs ran smoothly, they now need provable safeguards driven by evidence and immutable data restoration.

 So to prevent budgets spiraling and redundant copies, we have put together this guide to walk you through five interlocking steps to ensure that file server failure or ransomware blasts don’t leave you in crisis.
 They are: classification, granular retention, automated incremental snapshots, restore testing, and anomaly-driven monitoring.
-If followed strategically hand in hand with the following technologies: Volume Shadow Copy snapshots, immutable object storage, and API-first alerting, then you have a fool-proof restore process for whatever you may face.
+When those steps are paired with technologies such as Volume Shadow Copy snapshots, off-site object storage with immutability controls where the chosen target supports them, and API-first alerting, you have a more reliable restore process for ransomware, hardware failure, and accidental deletion.

 Share Classification: How to Prioritize